Interview with Demoscener – kb (Farbrausch)

 Can you ever?
 I haven’t been too productive in the last years to the point I have a bad conscience whenever I attend yet another party without having a production with me, but I still very much consider myself a part of the scene.
 Actually I think when people are “quitting” the scene it’s because it wasn’t the right place for them to begin with.
 Because on the other side there’s all those “Ex”-sceners and veterans in the game industry and wherever else, and those people still very much like watching new demos, and most of them would even like to attend a demo party – especially after all those reports of people who came back after tens of years of inactivity and it took them only one Revision weekend to fully convert them back 🙂

-That’s really nice 🙂 Hopefully we’ll see more demos with middle-aged charm and guts 🙂
+That’s really nice 🙂 Hopefully we’ll see more demos with middle-aged charm and guts 🙂 And what do you expect the future demoscene to be?

 I have no idea and I like it. 🙂 But honestly, I would wish for the scene to at least partially lose their fixation on the usual oldschool platforms and let new ways of expression in.
 There’s a lot of fresh blood out there, people who make things not too unlike demos, and yet there’s not too much common ground with the demoscene.
 Sadly attempting to open up let’s say Revision to those other people would possibly make a lot of sceners feel uncomfortable because they’re not ‘among themselves’ anymore, and most mixed events except Assembly weren’t a too good place for the scene.